ericweiler/YouTube-Time-Tools/README.md

 Download at: https://chrome.google.com/webstore/detail/youtube-time-tools/cobnfdhokdhiglbojmoapeccpbhonhgi

-It is HIGHLY recommended that you use this extension with Video Speed Controller availible at: https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk
+It is HIGHLY recommended that you use this extension with Video Speed Controlle, available at: https://chrome.google.com/webstore/detail/video-speed-controller/nffaoalbilbmmfgbnbgppjihopabppdk